Skip to main content

 GeneralFree text notes field.

 Within the Existing Bag tab, the user can choose any existing Bags to transfer from the POS to the Safe.
-To select a specific bag, the user must mark the Pickup checkbox.
+To select a specific bag, the user must tick the Pickup checkbox.

-Notes and an Uncounted Pickup Reference can be recorded.
+Record any notes and an Uncounted Pickup Reference as required.

 Cashup Functions (Safe/Terminal)

-When the operator needs to finalize an open session, they can complete the Cashup process and finalize the Terminal or Safe's cash management session.
+When the operator needs to finalise an open session, they can complete the Cashup process and finalise the Terminal or Safe's cash management session.

 The Cashup function is available for both Safe and Terminal cash management.